hyperledger-labs/minifabric/docs/AddNewOrganization.md

 ### New organization to application channel easy way

-Found the new organization's JoinRequest json file and save it as `vars/NewOrgJoinRequest.json` Run the following command:
+Find the new organization's JoinRequest json file and save it as `vars/NewOrgJoinRequest.json`.
+If you are using minifabric netup command setting up the new org, that file will be in the new organization's `vars` directory.
+If you are using other means setting up new org, then you may have to manually create the file.

+Run the following command:

 ```